Ebanie Bridges

 Ebanie Bridges (born 22 September 1986) is an Australian professional boxer.
 She held the IBF female bantamweight title between 2022 and 2023.
-As an amateur, Bridges competed in the women's bantamweight event at the 2016 and 2017 Australasian Golden Gloves, respectively, where she won gold.
-She has been nicknamed the 'Blonde Bomber' due to her hair colour and her coach Arnel "Bomber" Barotillo.
+As an amateur, Bridges won the gold medal in the women's bantamweight event at the 2016 and 2017 Australasian Golden Gloves.

 Early life

 Bridges was born on 22 September 1986 and grew up in the Toongabbie suburb of Greater Western Sydney – the youngest child of three.
 She is the younger of twins by six minutes, and the only girl in her family.

 At the age of five, Bridges's parents introduced her to Karate – in which she competed until thirteen years of age.
 Shortly after, she trained in Kickboxing and Muay Thai at secondary school.
 She later found competitive bodybuilding – under the tutelage of Arina Manta – in which she competed for eight years and won numerous regional and state titles.
 She spoke of her teenage years being tough, though with her parents' help she overcame the difficulties: 'At 18, I decided I need to change my life.'
-When growing up, Bridges admired Kostya Tszyu, Julio Cesar Chavez, Mike Tyson, and Marcos Antônio Barerra.
+When growing up, Bridges admired Kostya Tszyu, Julio Cesar Chavez, Mike Tyson, and Marco Antonio Barrera.

+Bridges has been nicknamed the 'Blonde Bomber' due to her hair colour and her coach Arnel "Bomber" Barotillo.